 S.B.
 No. 1350 establishes the Texas Bicentennial Commission, which will coordinate celebrations for the bicentennial anniversary of Texas' independence.
-The commission will consist of 23 members, including nine public members appointed by the governor, three senators appointed by the lieutenant governor, three representatives appointed by the speaker of the house, and several ex officio members from various state departments.
+The commission will consist of 23 members, including nine public members appointed by the governor, three senators appointed by the lieutenant governor, three representatives appointed by the speaker of the house, and several ex officio members from various state offices.
 The public members must represent the diverse geographic regions and population groups of Texas.
 The commission will have the authority to organize activities, gather information, develop standards for events, and invite dignitaries to participate in the celebrations.

 Statutes affected: Introduced: ()